-Roger Eaton was sworn in as Charlotte County Clerk of Court & County Comptroller on January 3, 2017.
-Prior to his election, Roger worked in the Charlotte County Clerk of Court’s office for 18 years, with his last position being that of Chief Deputy for Court Operations.
+Roger Eaton was originally sworn in as Charlotte County Clerk of Court & County Comptroller on January 3, 2017, and was re-elected for a second term in 2020.
+Prior to his first election, Roger worked in the Charlotte County Clerk of Court’s office for 18 years, with his last position being that of Chief Deputy for Court Operation.

 Roger holds a Bachelor of Science Degree and a Master of Arts Degree in Criminology and Criminal Justice, both from Eastern Michigan University.
 He serves on the Board for Charlotte County United Way, and previously served on the Board of the Twentieth Circuit Unlicensed Practice of Law Committee.
 He is an alumnus of the Charlotte County Chamber of Commerce Leadership Charlotte program.